 Twenty-seven persons were received as members at the first Membership Sunday in March, 1995 in the presence of honorary guest, Charles R. Fillmore, for both the service and the following lunch.

-Unity of Bonita Springs Christian Church, Inc. Articles of Incorporation were officially filed with the State of Florida, in February 1997, and the first congregational meeting was held in March of 1997 to elect the first board of trustees and disband the Steering Committee.
+Articles of Incorporation for Unity of Bonita Springs Christian Church, Inc.were officially filed with the State of Florida, in February 1997, and the first congregational meeting was held in March of 1997 to elect the first board of trustees and disband the Steering Committee.
 The search for a permanent location began.

 By November, 1998, Unity of Bonita Springs was deeded its current five plus acres of natural Florida habitat and the land blessing was held on the property in April of 1999, the event covered by the Ft.
 Myers News Press.
 Planning and building construction followed leading to the Grand Opening Service for the newly built church building on the last Sunday in May, 2005, officiated by Rev. Sandra Lockey.

 Rev. Phil Schlaefer was hired as the minister, beginning in June of 2005.
-He and wife Jo, a Licensed Unity Teacher, have served ever since.
+He and wife Jo, a Licensed Unity Teacher, served until their retirement in 2020.

 Inspired by Mary Ellen Rand, a walking path through the back of the 5-acre property was added.
 It is designated "Peace Path", with 12 stone benches, each representing one of our 12 spiritual powers.
 Connected to the Peace Path, a Memorial Garden was placed, for people to put the ashes of their deceased loved ones.